explodingcamera/tinywasm/README.md

 ## Current Status

-`tinywasm` passes the WebAssembly MVP and WebAssembly 2.0 core testsuites.
+`tinywasm` passes the WebAssembly MVP and WebAssembly 2.0 core testsuites and supports the [Lime1](https://github.com/WebAssembly/tool-conventions/blob/main/Lime.md#lime1) interoperability target.
 WebAssembly 3.0 support is still in progress, and some newer proposal suites are tracked in-repo as experimental coverage rather than release guarantees; see [Supported Proposals](#supported-proposals) for details.

 TinyWasm also has its own internal bytecode format, `twasm`.
-WebAssembly modules can be compiled to `twasm`, which stores TinyWasm's validated and optimized instruction representation for faster loading and reuse.
+WebAssembly modules can be compiled to `twasm`, which stores TinyWasm's optimized instruction representation for faster loading and reuse.

 ## Safety

 TinyWasm only uses safe Rust by default.
 The optional `simd-x86` feature enables x86-specific SIMD intrinsics and uses `unsafe` internally.
-WebAssembly input is validated by TinyWasm before execution and runs inside a sandbox: untrusted Wasm should not be able to access host memory, escape the sandbox, or cause undefined behavior in the runtime.
+WebAssembly input is validated by default and runs inside a sandbox: untrusted Wasm should not be able to access host memory, escape the sandbox, or cause undefined behavior in the runtime.
+Validation should only be disabled for trusted input.

 The internal `twasm` bytecode format is not currently validated as an untrusted input format.
 Malformed `twasm` may panic, but should not compromise memory safety or allow sandbox escape.
 Only run trusted `twasm` bytecode, or generate it through TinyWasm from Wasm input.